Maemol/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

                                                         0.06666666666666667,
                                                         0.06666666666666667]))],

-We have here a peek to the model pipeline with parameters from a XGBoost algorithm and the weight for each estimators used by the EnsembleModel.
+We have here a peek at the AutoML model pipeline with parameters from a XGBoost algorithm and the weight for each estimators used by the EnsembleModel.

 ## Pipeline comparison